matfish2/vue-tables-2/readme.md

       ...
       }

-The first parametr is the `h` scope used to compile the element.
+The first parameter is the `h` scope used to compile the element.
 It MUST be called `h`.
 The second parameter gives you access to the row data.
 In addition a `this` context will be available, which refers to the parent of the table component.
 This allows you to call your own instance methods directly.

-Note: Don't include HTML in your dataset, as it will be parsed as plain text.
-Always use templates.
+Note: Don't include HTML directly in your dataset, as it will be parsed as plain text.

 # Custom Filters